The Bankrate promise

-In his work with wealthy clients, Flurry has found that those he calls “true millionaires” — people who gain wealth and keep it — see the role of money in their lives very differently than those who focus on what money can buy.
+In his work with wealthy clients, Jason Flurry, CFP, founder and president of Legacy Partners Financial Group in Woodstock, Georgia, has found that those he calls “true millionaires,” people who gain wealth and keep it, see the role of money in their lives very differently than those who focus on what money can buy.

 “Having money for the sake of having money or ‘being rich’ never leaves a person feeling fulfilled,” he says.
 “Ironically, it can actually lead to a different set of problems most people haven’t thought about much in their pursuit of more.”

-With help from financial experts, we have come up with these seven tips for becoming a millionaire.
-The advice is really simple, but reaching the goal is more challenging than it sounds.
+With help from financial experts, we have come up with seven tips for becoming a millionaire.
+The advice is really simple, but reaching the goal is challenging.